-While spring offers beautiful flowers and touring domaines by bike, there’s a definite charm to visiting the châteaux of the Loire Valley in winter.
-Naturally there’s fewer people visiting at this time of year, and the châteaux look sublime covered in steel-colored frost or a thick layer of snow.
+While spring offers beautiful flowers and touring domains by bike, there’s a definite charm to visiting the châteaux of the Loire Valley in winter.
+Naturally, there are fewer people visiting at this time of year, and the châteaux look sublime covered in steel-colored frost or a thick layer of snow.

 Every Holiday season in the Touraine Loire Valley is marked by Noel aux Pays de Châteaux.
 Amboise, Azay-le-Rideau, Chenonceau, Chinon, Langeais, Loches… The Loire’s most famous châteaux get in the Christmas spirit with lavish decoration and festive events.
 A great way to tour France’s most famous regal residences if you’re over for the Holidays.

 Read on for some of our best Loire Valley châteaux to visit in winter.
 Photographed in deep snow, they will surely get you in the mood for your next trip!

 Our Favorite Loire Châteaux to Visit in Winter

 A historic monument since 1840, Château d’Amboise has been a favorite with French royals since its construction.
 And it has lost no favor with contemporary visitors either!
 Amboise is a fine example of the early French Renaissance style, largely thanks to King Charles VIII who introduced architectural elements that he discovered while traveling in Italy.

 King François the First grew up here, and later on in life invited Leonardo da Vinci to be his painter/engineer in residence.
 Amboise became da Vinci’s final resting place and you can visit the artist’s tomb.